 12. Don’t pay for drinks & snacks in the park.

 One way to save money on food and drinks is to bring your own into the park.
-Yes, you are allowed to bring a soft case cooler and food into the theme parks (note that the cooler or bag can be no larger than 24″ x 15″ x 18″).
+Yes, you are allowed to bring a soft case cooler and food into the theme parks (note that the cooler or bag can be no larger than 24″ x 15″ x 18″ and you can no longer bring your own ice into the park).
 Also, to save on dining out expenses, consider buying groceries at the store when you arrive and prepare as many meals yourself as you can manage.

 Do you drink a lot of soda?
 Since buying soda can add up really quickly, consider purchasing a refillable mug at your Disney Resort for $14.95 and refill as much as you would like at the beverage station at your resort.
 This mug will also be a fun souvenir from your trip.